railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

 To activate the management options for double units of measure, assign the group :guilabel:`Useability / Product UoS View` to your user.

-In this case the same product can be expressed in two units of measure belonging to different categories.
+In this case, the same product can be expressed in two units of measure belonging to different categories.
 You can then distinguish between the unit of stock management (the piece) and the unit of invoicing or sale (kg).

 In the product form you can then set one unit of measure for sales and stock management, and one unit of measure for purchases.

 These units are given suggested titles.
-For each operation on a product you can use another unit of measure, as long as it can be found in the same category as the two units already defined.
+For each operation on a product, you can use another unit of measure, as long as it can be found in the same category as the two units already defined.
 If you use another unit of measure, OpenERP automatically handles the conversion of prices and quantities.